Player

 If

-is on, then the weather will change slowly too.Available weather IDs ID
+player.toggle_clockis on, then the weather will change slowly too.Available weather IDs ID

 Constant name